dynaconf/dynaconf/docs/configuration.md

 ### **envvar_prefix**

-The prefix for dynaconf to load values from environment variables, in your program you might want users to export using your app name ex: `export MYPROGRAM_DEBUG=true`
+The prefix used by dynaconf to load values from environment variables.
+You might want your users to export values using your app name, ex: `export MYPROGRAM_DEBUG=true`

 - type: str
 - default: "DYNACONF"